Brass Push-to-Connect Fittings FAQs

 NOTE: Glycol mixture for hydronic is acceptable up to and including 100%.

-Do you need a tube liner with the large diameter SharkBite fittings?
+Do you need a tube liner with SharkBite large diameter fittings?

 Can I use SharkBite fittings as a dielectric union?

-No, the standard SharkBite fittings (i.e. Coupling, Elbow, Tee) cannot be used as a dielectric union.
-The SharkBite Stainless Steel Braided Flexible Coupling Hoses can be used as a dielectric union.
+Depends on the item.
+The standard SharkBite fittings (i.e. Coupling, Elbow, Tee) cannot be used as a dielectric union.
+However, SharkBite Stainless Steel Braided Flexible Coupling Hoses can be used as a dielectric union.

-What standards and codes do SharkBite fittings comply?
+What standards & codes do SharkBite fittings comply?

-SharkBite fittings are certified to ASSE 1061, NSF/ANSI 61, NSF/ANSI 14 and NSF/ANSI 372.
-They are listed by IAPMO and CSA.
+To view the full list of SharkBite brass push approvals, visit a product page for one of our Brass Push products.
 SharkBite fittings are compliant with the Uniform Plumbing Code (UPC), National Plumbing Code of Canada and the International Plumbing Code (IPC).
 Since local code varies by area, please consult with local plumbing codes for specific applications.

 Have comments or questions?